Code for Resilience

 Code for Resilience Dar es salaam

-Dar es Salaam and Stone Town are the two primary cities of Mainland Tanzania and Zanzibar, with populations of 5.5 million and 150,000 respectively.
-Each of these cities and their country have unique challenges and hazards.
+Dar es Salaam and Stone Town are the two primary cities of Mainland Tanzania and Zanzibar with populations of 5.5 million and 150,000 respectively.
+Each of these cities and their country have unique challenges and natural hazards.
 Dar es Salaam for instance is challenged by bi-annual flooding, impacting many thousands of its citizens every year.
 In response to this, the World Bank, GFDRR, Humanitarian OpenStreetMap Team and the Red Cross are supporting the Tanzanian Commission of Science and Technology, Buni Innovation Hub, Dar es Salaam City Council, Ardhi University and the University of Dar es Salaam with a community mapping for flood resilience project, Ramani Huria.

 In coordinating all of these actors, Ramani Huria has leveraged the skills of over 100 community members, 150 students, collecting data in the most flood prone neighbourhoods of Dar es Salaam, making maps and underlying data freely available for Dar es Salaam.